pymacaron/pages/error.md

     status=401,
 )

-# You can then inject the MyOwnException into the current module's namespace
+# You can then inject MyOwnException into the current module's namespace
 globals()['MyOwnException'] = exceptionclass

 # And now you can import it in other modules as well